Tuesday, 8 August 2023

 Error:

-SQLSTATE[42000]: Syntax error or access violation: 1071 Specified key was too long; max key length is 1000 bytes (Connection: mysql, SQL: alter table `permissions` add unique `permissions_name_guard_name_unique`(`name`, `guard_name`))
+SQLSTATE[42000]: Syntax error or access violation: 1071 Specified key was too long; max key length is 1000 bytes.
+(Connection: mysql, SQL: alter table `permissions` add unique `permissions_name_guard_name_unique`(`name`, `guard_name`))

 Understanding the Error